 When St. John’s began its capital campaign in 2017, church leaders sought a tangible way to express appreciation for the many individuals who generously contributed to the restoration, renovation and preservation.
-The donor recognition committee was eventually led and captivated by the work of Ron Yrabedra, a highly regarded local artist with extensive knowledge of the Bible.
-Ron shared his vision for this project as a triptych, “From Eden to Gethsemane,” a stunning piece of artwork that is now hanging in St. John’s parish hall, home to the Lively Café.
+The donor recognition committee was eventually led and captivated by the work of Ron Yrabedra, a highly regarded artist who had extensive knowledge of the Bible.
+In 2021, Ron shared his vision for this project as a triptych, “From Eden to Gethsemane,” a stunning piece of artwork that is now hanging in St. John’s parish hall, home to the Lively Café.

 In this conversation with the artist, the Rev. David C. Killeen, long-time St. John’s rector, discusses the process involved in creating the painting, and the symbolism and stories depicted in each panel.